MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 *External network size*

-This bar represents the average external network size for the organization = the total number of external contacts with whom the measured employees from this organization had at least two meaningful interactions in all selected weeks divided by number of weeks in the selected date range in the page filters on the right.
+**External network size** represents the average external network size for the organization, which is the total number of external contacts with whom the measured employees from this organization had at least two meaningful interactions in all selected weeks divided by the number of weeks in the selected date range in the page filters on the right.

 *Average*

-The Average line on bar charts represents the average of averages external network size = sum of average external network size for each organization divided by the total number of organizations.
+The **Average** line on bar charts represents the average of averages external network size, which is the sum of the average external network size for each organization divided by the total number of organizations.

 **Trend chart**

-Group average = trend of average of averages of external network size = sum of average external network size for each organization divided by the number of organizations.
+**Group average** is the trend of average of averages of external network size, which is the sum of average external network size for each organization divided by the number of organizations.

 **Distribution chart**